 When the weather is windy.
 I get out my casting spoons.
 One of the best casting lures is the Acme Kastmasters, it can really punch into the wind and is easy to retrieve.
 But, I often like my spoons to behave a little more action and flutter, which is why I often reach for a Krocodile or Thomas Speedy shiner instead.

 The Australian made Tasmanian Devil’s lures also work well and in most parts of the world, they are rarely fished.
-So they have a bit of a unique factor going in their advantage.
-You can buy them on Amazon here.
+So they have a bit of a unique factor going in their advantage..
 I am a big believer that trout start to recognize commonly fished patterns.

 When the trout are being very fussy feeders, I like to trail a ‘streamer fly’ behind a casting spoon.
 The big flashy spoon gets the trout’s attention, but they often decide not to strike, but rather than wasting energy, they smash the trailing fly instead.